 Background

-A major scientific problem in evolutionary biology is identifying which genes control which phenotypic traits in different organisms.
+A major goal in evolutionary biology is identifying which genes control which phenotypic traits in different organisms.
 It seems obvious that a specific genotype would relate to a specific phenotype, but in practice, this exact relationship is difficult to determine.
 Many phenotypes are polygenic, making the issue even more complicated.
-It is easy to fall into the trap of assuming that correlation implies causation, so various strategies are used to identify specific genes and their effects on fitness.
+It is easy to assume that correlation implies causation, so various strategies are used to identify specific genes and their effects on fitness.
 Often, genomic techniques are coupled with field observations or hybridization experiments to draw stronger conclusions.

 Summaries

 Bosse et al. studied birds in the UK and the Netherlands, and investigated the genetic factors influencing bill length and how those factors influenced fitness.
-They found that birds in the UK seemed to be experiencing selection for longer beaks, and that this trait largely controlled by the COL4A5 region.
+They found that birds in the UK experienced selection for longer beaks, and that this trait is controlled by the COL4A5 region.
 Researchers found overlap between outliers from EigenGWAS and FST analysis, implying divergent selection.
-They matched outliers with Geneontology terms to discover function.
+They matched outliers with gene ontology terms to discover function.
 COL4A5 was one of the top three regions under divergent selection and was also associated with bill length.
 They found that the C allele variant was more common in the UK, in addition to finding long, homogeneous haplotypes.
 Bosse and their team coupled their genetic analysis with a long-term population study.
 They found that the number of chicks fledged in the UK was positively correlated with the presence of the C allele of COL4A5 and concluded that it provided a fitness advantage to UK populations.
 They did not find a significant relationship in the Netherlands.

 Barrett et al. performed field and lab experiments on wild mice to identify the genotype affecting their fur color, and to link that with fitness.
 In the field, they set up multiple enclosures and switched some light and dark colored mice into enclosures of the opposite substrate color.
 Birds of prey, the mice’s main predators, could still eat them from above, but other ground predation was excluded.
 This meant that predators identifying the mice from above was the main selection pressure.
 They sequenced all individuals at multiple time points and found that mice showed non-random genotype frequencies after three months, and that SNPs associated with dorsal brightness showed evidence of selection.
 In lab mice, they found that the Ser mutation can alone affect dorsal brightness.
 By tracking changes in the Agouti Ser allele over time in different locations, they found significant decreases in the dark enclosure and were able to document selection pressure.
 Combining their results into a larger picture, Barrett et al. showed that a change in the Ser allele changed dorsal brightness, and that a change in dorsal brightness changed survival rate.
 Therefore, the Ser allele impacted survival, and could be an example of adaptive evolution.